maplibre/martin/docs/src/tools.md

         --min-zoom 0 --max-zoom 10
 ```

-Copy command can also be used to compare two mbtiles files and generate a diff.
+Copy command can also be used to compare two mbtiles files and generate a delta (diff) file.
+The diff file can be applied to the `src_file.mbtiles` elsewhere, to avoid copying/transmitting the entire modified dataset.
+The delta file will contain all tiles that are different between the two files (modifications, insertions, and deletions as `NULL` values), for both the tile and metadata tables.

+There is one exception: `agg_tiles_hash` metadata value will be renamed to `agg_tiles_hash_in_diff`, and a new `agg_tiles_hash` will be generated for the diff file itself.
+This is done to avoid confusion when applying the diff file to the original file, as the `agg_tiles_hash` value will be different after the diff is applied.
+The `apply-diff` command will automatically rename the `agg_tiles_hash_in_diff` value back to `agg_tiles_hash` when applying the diff.

 ```shell
 mbtiles copy src_file.mbtiles diff_file.mbtiles \
          --diff-with-file modified_file.mbtiles